Cleaning Laminate Floors

 You will be surprised (and probably horrified) at just how much dirt is actually remaining on the flooring following your very careful vacuuming and sweeping earlier.

-Use an old 100 % cotton bath towel, terry cloth or similar cleaning cloth.
+Use a swiffer dry mop, old cotton bath towel, terry cloth or similar cleaning cloth.
 Dry the floor by placing the towel on the floor and then stand on it with one foot.
 Be careful not to slip.
 Move the towel with your foot over the damp flooring until all the water is removed.

 If you’ve damp mopped the floor and stains remain, you can still get stains up.
 Be sure to clean stains carefully so there is no scratching or dulling the floors surface.
 Wipe clean with a clean soft cloth.

 - If there is a wine stain, juice, coffee etc., use a damp sponge with warm water.

 - If chewing gum or candle wax just stuck on the floor, use ice cubes (in a bag) to harden and then gently clean up using a dull edged item.

 - If there is a blood stain, try a touch of window cleaner.

 - Use a small amount of acetone based polish remover to get up lipstick, nail polish and marker stains.

 - Use floor mats and wipe your feet off when entering the house.